fact-project/shifthelper/docs/convince_us.md

 ## 28.02.
 Allow shifters to change their phone numbers.

 The shifter contact DB was cloned only once at SH startup.
 So changes in contact details would require a SH restart.
-This fixed this.

 ## 06.02.
 Fix Flare Alerts